Skip to Content

 Intercontinental Budapest, Apaczai Csere J. u.
 12-14, Budapest H-1052, Hungary

-We booked the Intercontinental Budapest as part of our city break through Avios, the easy way to collect points when you shop online, which you can then convert into a flight, hotel, holiday or day out with the family.
+We booked the Intercontinental Budapest as part of our city break through Avios.
+It’s the easy way to collect points when you shop online.
+You can then convert points into a flight, hotel, holiday or day out with the family.
 Start planning how to spend your points on the Avios website.

-The Intercontinental Budapest can be booked using your Avios Points and a room similar to ours at the time that we were there in February was around 15,000 Avios points or £150-180 per room/night including breakfast but may be higher in peak season.
+The Intercontinental Budapest can be booked using your Avios Points.
 For best rates book well ahead or enjoy a low season break as we did.
 It’s also worth looking out for packages that include breakfast and use of the exclusive Club Lounge.

 My thanks to Avios and Intercontinental Budapest who hosted* my spring break in Budapest